jiawei1034/iot-assignment/README.md

-# 🔐 Arduino-Based Intruder Detection System (AF-IDS)
+# 🔐 Arduino-Based Intruder Detection System

 A **low-cost intruder detection system** using an **Arduino Uno** for motion and shock sensing, with a **PHP-based web dashboard hosted on AWS EC2** for monitoring, logging, and control.